 In fact, and by his own admission on our drive home, he had probably overpacked for a three-day hike.

 A large container of milk, a bottle of coke, some whisky (from memory), and a few other items were included in his pack.

 This, in my opinion, is just one example of bad weight.

 They’re luxury items at best and can often take up space where other more important items should.

 Another example of bad weight would be the three jumpers I took with me on my first overnight trip into Warburton.

 Three was totally unnecessary and added more weight and took up more room than they should have.
 In hindsight, I really only needed one.

 So when you’re putting together your hiking gear list for your next overnight trip, don’t be afraid to take items that are heavy.

-Granted it will depend on many of the elements I mentioned at the start, but if your 1.5 kilogram snow jacket is going to keep you warm, then that is good weight to carry.
+Granted it will depend on many of the elements I mentioned at the start, but if your 1.5 kilogram snow jacket is going to keep you warm, then that, in my opinion, is good weight to carry.